 Texas Jim Robertson: The Last Page of Mein Kampf (1946)

-Texas-born Jim Robertson was one of those who sang about the Second World War and knew what he was talking about.
 No stay-at-home, when he was rejected by the army he enlisted in the marines and saw action in the Pacific then ended up in Japan after their surrender.

-At almost two metres tall, he'd been raised on a ranch, learned guitar and banjo from his father, and in the late Thirties scored a popular slot on radio in North Carolina, so popular he was picked up and taken to New York where he sang and became an actor in radio serials before the war.
+At almost two metres tall, he'd been raised on a ranch, learned guitar and banjo from his father, and in the late Thirties scored a popular slot on radio in North Carolina.
+So popular he was picked up and taken to New York where he sang and became an actor in radio serials before the war.

 Highly unlikely.

-More probably it was someone trying to write the last page of Robertson's life.
+More probably it was someone trying to write the last page of Robertson's life

 For more one-offs, oddities or songs with an interesting backstory see From the Vaults